-Staff believes that the proposed project "climb through" installation are typically not the most aesthetically pleasing, but given the topography mature vegetation, and lack of close homes, can be designed to meet the established zoning and telecommunication regulations and recommend to support the Major Design Review application.
+Staff believes that the proposed project installation, given the topography, mature tall trees and have exposure mostly to the public street or one of the residences side window where would be screened by the existing trees and dense vegetation.
+The existing homes building foot prints are set back far enough to have a minimum visual exposure to the utility pole, can be designed to meet the established zoning and telecommunication regulations and recommend to support the Major Design Review application.